genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/01_fields/01_fields-basics.md

 If the code has already been generated - typically, if you are making changes to an existing server - the error is generated when you run `genesisInstall` after the change.

-More specifically, When you build, this generates a duplication warning if the fields are defined in the same way, or an error if they are defined differently.
+More specifically, when you build, this generates a duplication warning if the fields are defined in the same way, or an error if they are defined differently.
 If the duplication is between your own field and one you have inherited from another module, make sure you change the name of your own field, not the one from the other module.

 When you define a new field, it is good practice to run `codegen:generateSysDef`.
-This will generate code based on the fields definition and you will be able to use intellisense to pick this new field within table definitions.
+This will generate code based on the fields you have defined, and you will be able to use intellisense to pick this new field within table definitions.

 ### Using the maxSize parameter

-When using an SQL DB and you want a field's max size to be the same as that supported by the underlying DB, you can use the helper function `dbMaxSize()`.
+When using an SQL database and you want a field's max size to be the same as that supported by the underlying database, you can use the helper function `dbMaxSize()`.

 For example, if using Postgres and wanting a `STRING` field's size to be equal to the max size Postgres supports, then you would define the field as: